 Here are four steps to defining a trusted program:

-Designing a customer advocacy program doesn’t happen overnight.
-It takes a village, a plan and commitment to your customer engagement strategy.
+Designing a customer advocacy program doesn’t happen overnight, and it takes a village, a plan, and commitment to your customer engagement strategy.